 “It’s just a manifestation of idolatry,” Matt Slick, president of Christian Apologetics and Research Ministry (CARM) told Christian News Network.
 “The Roman Catholic Church has elevated Mary to a goddess. … They’ve even said that she participated in the atonement.”

-“Catholics place undo emphasis on Mary and give her glories reserved only for God,” said Robert Thomas of Ex-Catholic Baptist.
+“Catholics place undue emphasis on Mary and give her glories reserved only for God,” said Robert Thomas of Ex-Catholic Baptist.
 “Any undo exaltation of Mary is repulsive to a true Bible believing Christian who desires to see the Lord Jesus Christ alone exalted. … The Scriptures clearly teach that Mary was a sinner and therefore needed a Savior, [but under] Pius XII, Catholics are required to believe under the pain of mortal sin that Mary was crowned Queen of Heaven and Queen of the Universe. … [W]here is the Scriptural proof for that?”

-The evangelists state, however, that they are not only concerned with the Vatican’s emphasis on Mary, but also a number of other doctrines that conflict with the heart of the Gospel.
+The evangelists state, however, that they are not only concerned with the Vatican’s emphasis on Mary, but also a number of other doctrines that conflict with the heart of the gospel.

 “We are told in Scripture that if anyone adds any words to salvation, they don’t have salvation,” Slick said.
 “The Roman Catholic Church says that salvation by faith alone is heresy.”